 Text: Horngren's Financial Accounting, Miller-Nobles, Mattison, Matsura, Sixth Edition.
 MyLab (MyAccountingLab) Course Software from Pearson Publishing: Access code must be purchased (or acquired with the text at bookstore) by student to perform MyLab Pearson homework assignments.
-Access must be purchased by January 8th.
-Student helpline: 1-800-677-6337 Note: Text and access code satisfy materials requirement for LBCC's BA213 also.
+Access must be purchased by January 6th.
+Student helpline: 1-800-677-6337 Note: Text and access code satisfy materials requirement for LBCC's BA 213 as well.
 Calculator: A basic calculator is acceptable for our paper-based exams and in-class quizzes.
 Students may not share calculators during exams or quizzes.
 Any calculator that can store information is not allowed.